cloudogu/k8s-dogu-operator/docs/operations/handling_dogus_with_exposed_ports_en.md

 pure TCP or UDP.
 These ports are also entered into the `ces-loadblancer`.
 Additionally, these are written to `tcp-services` and `udp-services` configmaps for the `nginx-ingress` to route the traffic (see [nginx-guide](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/)).
-The configmaps each have a finalizer `cloudogu.com/nginx-tcp-services` so that they are not be deleted by accident.
+The configmaps each have a finalizer `cloudogu.com/nginx-tcp-services` so that they are not being deleted by accident.
 The format for an exposed service in such a configmap is the following:

 ```yaml